This article was updated in March 2022 to reflect changing conditions, prices and trends.

 “The pandemic has heightened awareness of unexpected illnesses and health issues, and how consumers can track and manage their own needs”

-Interest in the market hit its peak in the mid 2000s, before settling down as the devices became part of everyday life.
-However, the onset of the Covid-19 pandemic has provided a recent boost to the industry, with consumers becoming more invested in tracking their own health with minimal engagement with others.
-The pandemic has also heightened awareness of unexpected illnesses and health issues, and how consumers can help track and manage their own needs.
+Interest in the market hit its peak in the mid-2000s, before settling down as the devices became part of everyday life.
+However, the onset of the Covid-19 pandemic provided a boost to the industry, with consumers becoming more invested in tracking their own health with minimal engagement with others.
+The pandemic also heightened awareness of unexpected illnesses and health issues, and how consumers can help track and manage their own needs.

-The market size currently sits at around US$30 billion, after experiencing rapid growth in recent years.
-The outlook for the industry is extremely positive, and it is expected to be worth nearly US$200 billion by 2027, with the number of wearable devices soaring past one billion by 2022.
+The market size was around US$30 billion in 2019, after experiencing rapid growth in recent years.
+The outlook for the industry is extremely positive, and it’s expected to be worth nearly US$200 billion by 2027, with the number of wearable devices soaring past one billion by 2022.

 Profit margins in the wearable healthcare technology market

 The wearable healthcare technology market, now worth around $30 billion, is split into a number of segments with varying levels of growth potential.
-Overall, its compound annual growth rate is sitting around 16% with high revenue growth across a number of segments.
+Overall, its compound annual growth rate is expected to sit at around 14% until 2028, with high revenue growth across a number of segments.

 The industry’s supply chains have been impacted by the Covid-19 pandemic, and growth has been affected.
 However, the industry is expected to recover rapidly as interest in healthcare spikes.